AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/regional-authorities.md

 # Enabling regional authorities

 > NOTE: This legacy feature is only available for internal Microsoft services and the client credential flow.
-It is recommended to use [Managed Identity](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-node/docs/managed-identity.md) instead
+It is recommended to use [Managed Identity](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-node/docs/managed-identity.md) instead.

 To increase the reliability, availability and performance of Azure, regionalization aims to keep all trafic inside a geographical area.
 For example, if an app needs to fetch data from Key Vault in WestUs2, all the traffic this entails - including MSAL generated traffic - should stay in WestUs2.